theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 Ultimately, the game's goals invite the player to engage with Blackmere on their own terms.
 Success is not measured by clearing task lists or maximizing output, but by the care invested, the relationships nurtured, and the sense of momentum built over time.
 Each toll of the bell marks time shaped by intention, reminding the player that even small, thoughtful choices contribute to a future where Blackmere can thrive once again.

+### Repossession Arc & Government Assessments

+Blackmere's political abandonment develops into a long-term repossession threat.
+Rather than functioning as a hard deadline that ends the save, the arc provides a structured measure of whether the town has demonstrated enough stability to remain independent.

+#### Year 3 Assessment

+On **Spring 1, Year 3**, Regent Rupert returns to Blackmere to conduct a formal assessment.
+The timing intentionally gives the player two complete in-game years to establish their priorities before the town is judged.

+Rupert evaluates Blackmere across five broad pillars:

+1. **Structural Recovery** - essential buildings, routes, utilities, and public spaces have progressed beyond emergency survival.
+2. **Economic Viability** - local businesses, production, trade, and the town reserve demonstrate that Blackmere can support itself.
+3. **Civic Continuity** - important services, traditions, education, public gathering spaces, and community institutions are functioning.
+4. **Community Stability** - residents are participating in town life, routines have become more dependable, and the player has meaningfully supported the community.
+5. **Future Readiness** - inventions, infrastructure, resource systems, or other long-term improvements demonstrate that Blackmere has a credible path forward rather than merely surviving.

+The assessment should not require perfect completion or one prescribed build order.
+A player may pass through several different town profiles.
+For example, a highly restored agricultural and trade economy may compensate for slower cultural restoration, while a socially strong town with restored civic institutions may compensate for lower personal wealth.

+A passing result represents evidence that Blackmere can remain viable without outside control.
+Rupert acknowledges the town's recovery, while still making clear that its future must be maintained rather than assumed.

+#### Conditional Result: One Last Chance

+If Blackmere is clearly improving but does not meet enough of Rupert's Year 3 expectations, he issues a conditional result rather than immediate repossession.
+The town receives **one final year** to address specific deficiencies.

+The player is not given a generic checklist.
+Rupert identifies the weakest areas of that particular save and sets targeted expectations for the following year.
+Examples include:

+- Repairing essential infrastructure if Structural Recovery is deficient.
+- Raising town reserves or restoring specific businesses if Economic Viability is weak.
+- Reopening public services or improving festival participation if Civic Continuity is lacking.
+- Increasing resident participation, resolving key communal needs, or strengthening shared routines if Community Stability is poor.
+- Completing significant inventions or resilience projects if Future Readiness is insufficient.

+This makes the Year 4 objective responsive to how the player developed Blackmere rather than requiring every save to solve the same problem.

+#### Year 4 Reassessment

+On **Spring 1, Year 4**, Rupert returns only if the town received a conditional Year 3 result.
+The reassessment focuses primarily on the deficiencies identified one year earlier, while confirming that previously healthy pillars have not collapsed.

+A successful reassessment permanently resolves the immediate repossession threat and transitions the main story toward Blackmere's long-term future.

+A failed reassessment does **not** erase the save, destroy restored buildings, or force the player to restart.
+Instead, Blackmere enters a more restrictive continuation state.
+Possible consequences include:

+- Increased government oversight of the town treasury.
+- A temporary levy or percentage of certain external trade revenue.
+- Delayed access to some government-controlled trade or permits.
+- Additional civic projects required to demonstrate self-sufficiency.
+- New Rupert dialogue and quests centered on proving the assessment wrong.
+- Reduced outside confidence until the player completes a later recovery path.

+The player can continue restoring Blackmere and eventually earn a path back toward independence.
+Failure therefore changes the story and economic conditions rather than functioning as a conventional game-over state.

+#### Design Intent

+The repossession arc gives the town's recovery a concrete narrative test without contradicting the game's low-pressure philosophy.
+Players are encouraged to care broadly about Blackmere, but they are not required to maximize every system.
+The assessment asks whether the town is **living again**, not whether the player has completed every available piece of content.

 ### Progression Systems

 Progression in *As The Bell Tolls* is designed to reflect gradual, lived-in growth rather than rapid advancement or the accumulation of power.
 Change unfolds across several interconnected systems (personal skill development, relationship growth, town revitalization, environmental recovery, and time stewardship) where each reinforce the idea that prosperity is built through consistent care over time.